forthy42/net2o/wiki/squid.md

 First of all, if you are somehow familiar with bookkeeping, “a ledger” has something fundamentally wrong in it: The singular.
-You are supposed to have more than one ledger, and every transaction needs to go to two ledgers, one as debit, one as credit (the two columns of the ledgers).
+You are supposed to have more than one ledger, and every transaction needs to go to two columns, one as debit, one as credit.

 If you want to scale a crypto currency, you want to separate ledgers by some arbitrary criteria so that the individual nodes are not